-Termination Without Cause (or, where applicable, for Good Reason) During Change in Control Protection Period
+Termination Without Cause (or, where applicable, for Good Reason) During Change in Control Protection Period (or Following a Change in Control in which Performance Options or Performance Awards Are Assumed and the Investor Group has Fully Exited)

 With respect to all unvested restricted stock awards, options, and RSUs held by our Named Executive Officers (except for Ms. Smith), if the participant is terminated without Cause during the 12 month period following a change in control (as defined in our 2021 Equity Plan), then all unvested time vesting awards will vest upon such termination and the time vesting condition will be satisfied with respect to all of the performance vesting awards on the closing of the change in control.